-Despite the fact that there was 88 reported unprovoked shark attacks in 2017, it was considered just an average year, according to the International Shark Attack File.
+Despite the fact that there were 88 reported unprovoked shark attacks in 2017, it was considered just an average year, according to the International Shark Attack File.

 In 2017, there had been 88 reported unprovoked shark attacks worldwide.
 Although this figure is an increase from the most recent five-year annual average of 83, it is pretty much considered to be an "average year", according to Lindsay French, who manages the University of Florida International Shark Attack File (ISAF).

 The ISAF is the world's only scientifically documented, comprehensive database of all known shark attacks.

 She explained that the slightly higher than-average numbers were expected as human populations increased and people spent more time in the water.
 "While we don’t put too much emphasis on year-to-year changes, a slight increase is expected as beach tourism and water sports gain in popularity," she added.

 Of the 88 attacks, 60 occured in the United States, with Florida seeing the highest number of attacks than any other American state.
 The country with the next highest number of attacks was Australia, with 14.